ambiit/Export-Video-Comments-as-Chapters/README.md

 [日本語](README_jp.md)

 ## About This File
 This plugin exports video comments from the Eagle app as chapters.
-It enables a video player based on mpv to read the video comments input in Eagle as chapters and play the video accordingly.
+It enables a video player based on mpv to load the video comments input in Eagle as chapters and play the video accordingly.

 ## Usage
 - Select a video with comments in the Eagle app.